 Store Delivery Information

-Orders are delivered daily via Knutsford Express or onsite pick up or other delivery arrangements can be made for a fee.
+Orders are delivered islandwide via GoCool which is our islandwide door to door delivery service, Knutsford Express or onsite pick up.
+Other delivery arrangements can be made for a fee.

 For each order a Tracking Number is provided to facilitate tracking of your delivery.

 Orders can be collected between the hours of 10 am to 5 pm at the nearest Knutsford Express location or at our onsite location.

 We do our very best to ensure that everything is perfect with your order and that you are 100% satisfied.